-Are you searching for a healthy salad to serve at your next summer event?
-This overnight three bean salad is not only incredibly easy to make, it's perfect if you're wanting to lose a few pounds.
+Are you searching for a healthy dish to serve this summer?
+Our three bean salad is not only incredibly easy to make, but it's also perfect if you're wanting to lose a few pounds.

 How to Make